-- Brightness ......
-Adjusts the brightness level or the back raster intensity. - Contrast ......
-Adjusts the intensity of the image according to the incoming signal. - Sharpness ......
-Controls the detail of the image for Video. - Color ......
-Increases or decreases the color saturation level (not valid for RGB).
+brightness Aujusts the brightness level of the back faster intensity.
+Contrast Adjusts the intensity of the image according to the incoming signal.
+Sharpness Controls the detail of the image for Video.
+Color Increases or decreases the color saturation level (not valid for RGB).
+Hue valid for Video and Component inputs (not valid for RGB).